-Point to Point Tunneling Protocol (PPTP) is a service that applies to connections in Europe only.
-Figure 7-8 shows a PPTP setup.
+Point to Point Tunneling Protocol (PPTP) is a service that applies for connections in Europe only.
+(This setup is shown in Figure 6-7.)

 Specify WAN IP

-Address This is the IP
+Address This is the

-address that the

-Router has, when seen
+Router's IP address,

-from the WAN, or the
+as seen from the

 Internet.
-Your ISP will
+Your ISP

-provide you with the
+will provide you with

-IP Address you need
+the IP Address you

-to specify here.
+need to specify here.